stwomack/pcf-hugo-workshop/content/post/lab-3.md

 ### Step 2
 ##### Login into Pivotal Cloud Foundry

-The students have userId's (student1-student25) and the passwords will be distributed in the workshop.
+The students have userId's (student1-student40) and the passwords will be distributed in the workshop.
 Each student is assigned their own Organization (student1-org)

 ````
 cf login -a https://api.run.haas-123.pez.pivotal.io --skip-ssl-validation
-  Email: student1
+  Email: <student-XX>
   Password: ••••••••
 ````